The March of Time (radio program): Production and writing

+Format

 Seven or eight sketches were featured in each show, varying in length from 90 seconds to four minutes.
 Newspapers were sometimes scooped by the radio docudrama.
 On May 6, 1937, the Hindenburg disaster took place two hours before air time, and The March of Time created a segment that focused on the history of airship travel and ended with the news of the disaster in Lakehurst, New Jersey.
 Herbert Morrison's recorded radio eyewitness report from the landing field was not broadcast until the next day.

 Cast

 Broadcast history

 Unless noted, broadcast information for The March of Time is drawn from John Dunning's On the Air: The Encyclopedia of Old-Time Radio (1998).